Fodder and Finance 2018/2019

 It is also important to ensure you have enough bedding where straw is in scarce supply and check that there is adequate feeding space on the farm to facilitate restricting access to silage and feeding meals.

-Even if you have enough feed for the winter, it’s important to regularly re-assess what you have because no one knows what weather conditions will be like in the autumn or spring.
+Even if you have enough feed for the winter, it’s important to regularly re-assess what you have because no one knows what weather conditions will be like in the spring.

 Teagasc advisors across the country are available to provide advice to farmers, clients and non-clients alike over the coming months.
 Please contact your local office if you need assistance.